slevithan/regex/README.md

 Version 1.0.0 was named Regex.make and used tag name `make` instead of `regex`. `make` is still available as an alias.

-Crafted by Steven Levitrhan with ❤︎ for regular expressions and their enthusiasts.<br>
+Crafted by Steven Levithan with ❤︎ for regular expressions and their enthusiasts.<br>
 MIT License.